-Through education we create responsible citizens who stay in Guatemala to make their community a better place.
+Through education we nurture responsible citizens who stay in Guatemala to make their community a better place.
 These future parents, teachers, and workers will be empowered to instill positive values where they live and work.

-As opposed to an educational system filled with indigestible facts, Popular Education uses themes that directly confront the student’s lives.
+As opposed to an educational system filled with indigestible facts, Popular Education uses themes that directly confront the students' lives.
 The process of bringing core curriculum to life by making it relevant to students’ experiences helps them to retain the academic material.

 Lessons are organized around monthly themes such as gender, ecology, human rights and independence.
 During the theme of gender, students learn about fractions by looking at the ratio of boys to girls in their classes and then calculating the number of indigenous versus non-indigenous students.